• a1j9o94 a year ago

 I am open to alternative suggestions for this.
 I just wanted to make it easy to reference MCP servers by name and hide the logic of how they are initialized, what transport they use, what args are passed to them, into configs

-• saqadri 16 hours ago
+• saqadri a year ago

 Haha, are you referring to the async context managers?
 I have an example that calls .initialize and .cleanup explicitly: https://github.com/lastmile-ai/mcp-agent/blob/main/examples/...